zHannur0/kami_task/README.md

      cd frontend
      npm install

 3. Set up the environment variables, get from env.example, and i will send you mongoDb url.
+Create .emv file in api directory.

 4. Start the backend server: after configuration
    ```bash